-This gluten-free thin crust for pizza is vegan and so easy to make, plus it’s nut and yeast-free!
+We love homemade pizza, it’s healthier!
+This gluten free thin pizza crust is vegan and so easy to make, plus it’s nut and yeast-free

 Finally back with another recipe!
 I had so many posts planned and in my draft queue this week but I got busy with training and teaching that I didn’t get everything posted this week that I wanted to.
 I have a bunch of ideas, I just need to get them out on paper so to speak.
 At least I don’t have writer’s block!
 That might actually be worse 😉